 The protein in hemp seeds owes its good digestibility to its special composition of the globulin edestin at about 65% and albumins.
 Albumins are similar to the protein from chicken eggs and are easily digestible.
 Edestin is very similar to human blood plasma and thus ensures good absorption and supports the immune system.

 In addition, the small seeds contain a large number of valuable vital substances.
 These include minerals such as iron, zinc and magnesium.
 These minerals are important for Metabolism, immune system and the Oxygen transport in the blood.
 In addition, there is the high content of vitamin E in the hemp seeds.
 Vitamin E has a antioxidant effect and helps with the Free radical trapping.
 Thus, vitamin E can also be called an "anti-ageing agent" for human cells.
 Furthermore, the shell of the seeds in particular contains high-quality secondary plant compounds und provides the greenish colour in hemp protein and hemp oil.

 In addition to the ingredients, hemp seeds and the products made from them taste fantastic.
-Whether as a snack, as valuable cooking oil or as a basis for Organic Hemp Spelt Ribbon Noodles and countless other dishes: they bring a special, nutty note to all kinds of dishes and delight young and old.
+Whether as a snack, as valuable cooking oil or as a basis for Organic Hemp Spelt Tagliatelle and countless other dishes: they bring a special, nutty note to all kinds of dishes and delight young and old.

 Hempseed as a nutritional resource: An overview, J.C.
 Callaway, 2004